Fire and rescue services

 Take care in San José, particularly after dark.
 High-risk areas for theft include:

-Take care in other areas of Costa Rica, including:
+Take care in other areas, including:

 To protect yourself from violent crime: